-📰 Local Journalism and Independent News Media
+📰 Saving Local Journalism and Independent Media Advocacy

-Updated March 5, 2026
+Updated July 1, 2026

 Local news is in crisis.
 Across the U.S., newspapers, community-based journalism outlets, and local TV and radio stations are disappearing or struggling to survive with shrinking resources.
 The reasons: corporate consolidation, collapsing ad revenue, and online disruption.